andlo/ZZZtheia-ide-skill/README.md

 Installs and setup THEIA IDE locally on your device.
 Real VS Code experience.

-## Description
+## About
 This skill installs Theia IDE on your Mycroft device.
-This makes it easy to make and edit skills for Mycroft.
-Theia IDE integrates with Github, and you can use Mycroft tools like mycroft-msm and mycroft-msk directly from the integrated shell in the IDE.
+This is an easy way to make and edit skills with integratio to Github, and tools like mycroft-msm and mycroft-msk directly from the integrated shell.
-Theia provides the VS Code experience in the browser.
+Theia provides Microsoft VS Code experience in the browser.
-People familiar with Microsoft's VS Code editor will find many familiar features and concepts.

 https://www.theia-ide.org/index.html

 <img src='screenshot.png' card_color='#40DBB0' width=800 style='vertical-align:bottom'/>

 ## How to install
-Install the skill from the market or by running this command
+Install the skill from the market or say "Hey Mycroft, install I D E" or by running this command
 ```
 mycroft-msm install https://github.com/andlo/theia-ide-skill.git
 ```